andriy-demchyshyn/trust.network-neo4j/README.md

 }
 ```

-### Bonus: implement delivery of non-broadcast message, where receiver should have topics listed in requests, intermediate nodes can not have topics, listed in request
+<b>Bonus: implement delivery of non-broadcast message, where receiver should have topics listed in requests, intermediate nodes can not have topics, listed in request</b>
 ```
 POST: http://127.0.0.1:8080/api/path